ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2019

 Ensuring the 3,000 plus strong population of the college and about 1,000 students of selected secondary schools have access to counselling services and up to date information on drug abuse and ways to curb it.

 About the Millennium Fellow

-Elizabeth Aladelokun is a final year student at the college of medicine, University of Lagos.
-Elizabeth served as group leader for various courses in her department,she is the general secretary of a yearly program themed "The catalyst" which prepares youth in achieving their maximum potentials, shes the former president of the fellowship of Christian nurses and also a member of the medical team in MFM international headquarters youth church.she is particularly about good health and wellbeing especially amongst children and also keen about fighting against drug abuse,she loves impacting to lives and also assist in seeking healthy behaviors.
+Elizabeth Aladelokun is a final year student of college of medicine , university of Lagos.
+Elizabeth served as group leader for various courses in her department,she is the general secretary of a yearly program themed "The catalyst" which prepares youth in achieving their maximum potentials,shes the former president of the fellowship of Christian nurses and also a member of the medical team in MFM international headquarters youth church.she is particularly about good health and wellbeing especially amongst children and also keen about fighting against drug abuse,she loves impacting to lives and also assist in seeking healthy behaviours